neliva/Neliva.Security.Cryptography.PackageProtector/README.md

 PackageProtector combines SP800-108 KDF (CTR), HMAC-SHA256 and CBC-AES256 to form authenticated encryption.
 Data stream is split into equal size chunks (except the last one) and each chunk is signed and encrypted separately.
 This scheme allows random read/write of an arbitrary length stream with the guarantee that the returned data is authenticated.

-Protected streams have no headers, markers, or identifiers.
+Protected streams have no headers, markers or identifiers.
 This makes protected streams indistinguishable from true randomness.
 Without a key, it is impossible to determine if the protected stream was produced by PackageProtector or do traffic analysis.

 ## Underlying algorithms